Kids Playroom Ideas

 Designing a Teenage Hangout

-While the idea of a playroom might make some teens roll their eyes, having a safe space to be able to find yourself is an important part of adolescence.
+While the idea of a playroom might make some teens roll their eyes, having a space to be able to find yourself is an important part of adolescence.
 A seldom-used section of a finished basement or converted guest bedroom offers teens a place to practice music, write or try new ventures like podcasting or photography.
-Support their interests with a sturdy desk and the right equipment.
+Support their interests with a desk and the right equipment.

 When it comes to room design, your teen has plenty of choices.
 For a more grown-up look, consider modern or contemporary furniture and decor in neutral colors.
 To punch up their palette, let your teenager choose a few bold accents like colorful canvas art or a chic lighting fixture to put their personal stamp on their layout.